Araule/echosis/README.md

 # ECHO chamber analySIS

-## A framework to analyse of echo chambers on YouTube
+A framework to analyse of echo chambers on YouTube (for now...)

 ## Installation

-> [!WARNING]
-> Sadly, Gensim and SpaCy do not use the same version of numpy right now, so the requirements are for an older version of spacy and scikit-learn...
-Hopefully, things will be cleared soon.

 If you want to train a transformers model on GPU with SpaCy, you need to download extra libraries.
 See [here](https://spacy.io/usage) for more informations.
 You also need to choose and download one [spacy model](https://spacy.io/models), which will be use to preprocess the corpus for topic modeling and training a classification model.
-If you want to use the [prodi.gy library](https://prodi.gy/), See [here](https://prodi.gy/docs/install) to follow the installation steps.
-Last step, create your (two) python environment(s).
+Last step, create your python environment.

 ```bash
 # venv